pgigioli/pgigioli.github.io/_posts/projects/2017-10-11-real-time-depth-prediction.md

 Another calibration that was required was removing the "fishbowl" effect of the monocular camera.
 Since the camera lens is curved, there is a slight curvature in the images that it captures.
 This is a subtle effect that normally wouldn't pose issues for most computer vision tasks however since this particular task is sensitive to pixel-to-pixel variations, this is something that could not be ignored.
 Luckily, [this](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) easy to follow tutorial goes through the process of calibrating a monocular camera to remove the fishbowl effect.

 Once both of these calibrations were complete, I could use the 3D sensor to capture a variety RGB-depth image pairs simply by placing the sensor in different environments.
 However, rather than walking around and capturing the image pairs by hand, I decided to put the robot to work and automatically capture the image pairs by driving the robot around and saving image pairs at 5 second intervals.
 The result was a dataset of 8,079 RGB-depth image pairs with a resolution of 640x480.
-Here's a few examples from my dataset:
+Here are a few examples from my dataset:

 ![rgb_set_of_5](/images/real-time_depth_prediction/raw_rgb_example_set.png)
 ![depth_set_of_5](/images/real-time_depth_prediction/raw_depth_example_set.png)

 ## Data preprocessing
 These image pairs aren't bad but you'll notice that there is quite a bit of white space, which represents NAN, or invalid, values.
 These NAN values come from two sources: 1) misreadings from the sensor and 2) the alignment shift used to align the depth pixels with the RGB pixels.
-The first problem arises since the sensor has a minimum and maximum distance with which it can measure depths and so objects too close or too far away will be misread.
+The first problem arises because the sensor has a minimum and maximum distance with which it can measure depths.
+Objects too close or too far away from the camera will be misread.
 This is simply a limitation in the hardware and no explicit solution can be used to fix it.
 As far as the second problem goes, in order to align the depth map to the RGB image, the whole depth map had to be shifted and the consequence is that a portion of the edges have no measurements.
 Both of these problems were mostly remedied using a few clever interpolation techniques.

 Firstly, depth images with a significant amount of NAN values, say greater than 25%, were thrown out.
 For the remainder, I applied the following algorithm:
 1. 2D interpolation to fill the inner NAN values